codragonzuo/studynotes/Harn/README.md

 # Fundamentals of YARN Architecture

-## order Job Tracker in Hadoop 1.0
+## Older Job Tracker in Hadoop 1.0
 In Hadoop version 1.0 which is also referred to as MRV1(MapReduce Version 1), MapReduce performed both processing and resource management functions.
 It consisted of a Job Tracker which was the single master.
 The Job Tracker allocated the resources, performed scheduling and monitored the processing jobs.
 It assigned map and reduce tasks on a number of subordinate processes called the Task Trackers.
 The Task Trackers periodically reported their progress to the Job Tracker.

 ![](https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2018/06/MapReduce-Version-1.0-Hadoop-YARN-Edureka-1.png)